k4ntz/HackAtari/modification_list.md

 |-------------------------|-------------------------------------------------------------------|
 | lazy_enemy   | Enemy does not move after returning the shot. |
 | up_drift     | Makes the ball drift upwards.
 (Also works with down, left and right) |
+| hidden_enemy | Makes the enemy invisible for the player (does not work in dqn_default since it is a object detection modification)

 ## Seaquest